NTNU-MobileApps/child-rerender-example/README.md

-# child-rerender-example
+# Child re-render example

-An example showing how child-widgets are re-rendered when parent's state changes
+An Flutter application demonstrating how child-widgets are re-rendered when parent's state changes.